Watkins's conjecture for quadratic twists of Elliptic Curves with Prime Power Conductor: Lower bounds for some -adic valuations

 \subsection{Minimal discriminants}

 We start by finding a lower bound for

 \begin{definition} Let $p$ be a prime.
-The $p$-adic signature of an elliptic curve $E$ is the triple $(\nu_p(c_4(E)), \nu_p(c_6(E)), \nu_p(\Delta(E)))$, where $c_4,c_6$ are the usual Weierstrass invariants and $\Delta(E)$ denotes the discriminant of $E$. \end{definition} Pal \cite{pal2012periods} classifies the valuation \eqref{valuation discriminant} in terms of the $2$-adic signature of $E$.
-To begin with, we compute the $2$-adic signature of an elliptic curve with odd discriminant and rational $2$-torsion. \begin{lemma} Let $E$ be an elliptic curve with rational $2$-torsion and odd discriminant.
+The $p$-adic signature of an elliptic curve $E$ is the triple $(\nu_p(c_4(E)), \nu_p(c_6(E)), \nu_p(\Delta(E)))$, where $c_4,c_6$ are the usual Weierstrass invariants of a minimal model of $E$ and $\Delta(E)$ denotes the minimal discriminant of $E$. \end{definition} Pal \cite{pal2012periods} classifies the valuation \eqref{valuation discriminant} in terms of the $2$-adic signature of $E$.
+To begin with, we compute the $2$-adic signature of an elliptic curve with odd discriminant and a rational point of order $2$. \begin{lemma} Let $E$ be an elliptic curve with a rational point of order $2$ and odd discriminant.
 Then the $2$-adic signature of $E$ is $(0,0,0)$. \end{lemma} \begin{proof} Assume that the minimal model of $E$ is of the form

 Since $E$ has good reduction at $2$, then either $a_1$ or $a_3$ must be odd.
-Furthermore, because $E[2]\neq (0)$, there exists $x_0\in \Q$ such that
+Furthermore, because $E(\Q)[2]\neq \{0\}$, there exists $x_0\in \Q$ such that